Caroline-xinyue/todoist-api/source/includes/_tutorial.md

 #### When using curl through the shell...

-We use the `/API/v7/sync` endpoint, and then specify the following arguments:
+We use the `sync` call, and then specify the following arguments:

 - The user's API token same as on the previous requests.
 - The sync token that we received as reply on our previous request.
-- For this example lets get back items, notes and reminders, changed since last sync, so we set `resource_items='["items", "notes", "reminders"]'`.
+- For this example lets get back items, notes and reminders, changed since last sync, so we set `resource_types='["items", "notes", "reminders"]'`.
 - We send an `item_add` command that will add the new task, a `note_add` command that will add a note to the new task, and we do that by specifying the `temp_id` of the new task as the `item_id` for the `note_add` command, and a `reminder_add` command that will create a reminder for our task, again using the `temp_id` of the task as the `item_id` of the `reminder_add` command.
 - We also need to specify the `uuid` for all commands.